 The Authority's operations were affected by the Coronavirus (Covid-19) during the current year as discussed in Note 1.
 The Coronavirus and actions taken to mitigate have had and are expected to continue to have an adverse impact on the Authority's operations.
-While it is unknown how long these conditions will last and what the complete financial effect will be to the Authority, it is reasonably certain that future Authority operations will be adversely affected.
-The Authority does have additional CARES Act funding of approximately \$842,000; however, whether or not this is enough to cover future losses can not be determined at this time.
+While it is unknown how long these conditions will last and what the complete financial effect will be to the Authority, it is reasonably certain that future Authority financial statements will be adversely effected.
+The Authority does have additional CARES Act funding of approximately \$648,000; however, whether this is enough to cover future losses or not can not be determined at this time.

-The Authority evaluated subsequent events through October 26, 2021, when the financial statements were available to be issued, and determined that there are no other material items that would require recognition or disclosure in the Authority's financial statements.
+The Authority evaluated subsequent events through October 29, 2020, when the financial statements were available to be issued, and determined that there are no other material items that would require recognition or disclosure in the Authority's financial statements.